2011 Southwest Desert Archery Elk Hunt

 My dad and another friend came back to help out.
 We moved camp to an area I knew held some shooter bulls, but the elk were not rutting in this area yet.
 The bulls were working into clearings for about 20 minutes each prime time.
 Hunting this area put us in position to glass some distant country, where we could see elk feeding out on steep hillsides.

 We sat at camp waiting to hear what everyone had found that morning; all the while I was killing myself for passing that bull earlier.
 Everyone pulled in about the same time my buddy said “I hope you did not kill one this morning” that was exactly what I needed to hear.
-He proceeded to show me video of a bull from that morning, he was an great bull with a diving front, good mass, giant 3rd points and good swords.
+He proceeded to show me a video of the bull that he’d found.

 We got into position around 3:30 that afternoon.
 Most everyone was down below to attempt watch the hunt play out.
 A buddy and I were right below where he had last seen him.
 We could still see his cows up on the hillside but could not get a visual of the bull, about 4:30 we heard a bugle across the canyon away from his cows.
 We decided it was likely him because we should have seen him in that hour of glassing, so we busted it up a steep dry creek bed to get between him and his cows.
 My buddy held back a hundred yards or so while I kept hustling up the steep bottom.
 A couple of cows crossed the creek bottom, I was in, going to the cows we had seen earlier.
 It seemed he had abandoned his cows to gather a few more and he was pushing these two back to his harem.
 I knew he would cross any second and if I was stuck in the steep creek bottom I would not get a shot.
 I clawed my way up the side hill took one knee on a small berm and planted my other leg below me and drew.
 I had two shooting lanes both around 30 yards I settled my pin into the first one and waited.
 I saw a diving 1st point and elk run through my peep.
 No shot, I swung my bow to the second lane and waited, this time I was ready, just before he entered it I gave a chip the bull stopped and I my arrow fly.
 The shot was perfect he ran uphill 40 yards and died within seconds.
 After a long difficult hunt and a summer dedicated to scouting we had accomplished what I was after, taking really nice mature bull.